RITE-X/Crypthat/README.md

+# Crypthat
-# Crypthat is a demonstration of block chain logic with interface that made on WPF
+Crypthat is a demonstration of block chain logic with interface that made on WPF